-It seeks to provides that any fact is relevant which shows or constitutes a motive or preparation for any fact in issue or relevant fact.
+This clause seeks to provides that any fact is relevant which shows or constitutes a motive or preparation for any fact in issue or relevant fact.

 It is proposed that the conduct of any party, or of any agent to any party, to any suit or proceeding, in reference to such suit or proceeding, or in reference to any fact in issue therein or relevant thereto, and the conduct of any person, an offence against whom is the subject of any proceeding, is relevant, if such conduct influences or is influenced by any fact in issue or relevant fact, and whether it was previous or subsequent thereto.
-It further explains the expression of the word "conduct".
+It is further proposed to insert Explanation 1 and 2 so as to explain the expression of the word "conduct".